iMarioSL/aws-mlops/article-english.md

 To deploy our code as a Lambda function, we must pack our scripts and dependencies into a _deployment package_.
-The idea is to pack all the resources needed to run the function we wrote so that the machine that ultimately executes our code has access to all the things it needs to run it as we would on our local machines.
+The idea is to pack all the resources needed to run the function we wrote so that the machine that ultimately executes it has access to an environment that is identical to the one in our local machine.

 As you can see, `lambda_function.py` loads the file `clf.sav`, which is a _pickled_ scikit-learn object.
 This means that our function requires